ucdavis-informatics/pieval/README.md

 1. config.py - contains app configuration
 1. client_secrets.json - referenced in config.py, contains keycloak auth configuration
 These files are NOT checked into the git repo because they may contain secrets.
 These files are a pre-requisite to a working example.
 Be sure to create them using these examples as reference:

+**NOTE:**  As you create these files be EXTREMELY careful about which environment you are connecting to, espeically if using a database as the persistence architecture.
+This repo contains code that can overwrite an exisiting database schema.
+If you trigger this during development against a non-development database you can lose data!

 ```py
 #################